Treats leukemia in combination with other medicines.

 Call your doctor right away if you notice any of these side effects:

-- Pain, burning, or swelling where the IV is given
+- Pain, burning, or swelling where the needle was placed

 - Uncontrollable nausea, vomiting, or diarrhea